February 7, 2017

 While a shared culture and interest in keeping players on the field is difficult to dispute, lack of a formal “agreement” in this regard appears to be at the root of Judge Alsup’s denial of conspiracy allegations.
 Alsup says that there “may be a good citizen” among the franchises and has informed Plaintiffs’ counsel that he must see specific particularities against each team named in the lawsuit.
 Allegations against the teams named above are as follows:

 In 1994, while playing for the Detroit Lions, plaintiff Robert Massey hurt his right ankle during a game against the Atlanta Falcons.
 He finished playing the game after the club doctor injected him with Toradol, a non-steroidal anti-inflammatory drug.
-Afterwards, head coach Wayne Fonts saw Massey’s swollen ankle in the training room and said “You know we didn’t pay you that kind of money to miss games.”
+Afterward, head coach Wayne Fonts saw Massey’s swollen ankle in the training room and said: “You know we didn’t pay you that kind of money to miss games.”
 Before the Lions’ next game against the Minnesota Vikings, a club trainer gave Massey Indocin, another non-steroidal anti-inflammatory drug, and told him the pills would “help his ankle.”
 The club doctor also gave Massey another Toradol shot and wrapped his ankle.
 Massey played that game and the rest of the season with a swollen ankle.
 He now lives in constant pain from, among other things, his ankles.

 In 1998, while playing for the Oakland Raiders, plaintiff Darryl Ashmore hurt his wrist during practice.
 With an important game against the Seattle Seahawks approaching, the club doctor, Warren King, told Ashmore “that the injury was only a sprain and that he would be fine with painkillers and anti-inflammatories.”
 Ashmore played the game.
 The next morning, Dr. King told him his wrist was broken.
 Ashmore played the rest of the season with a wrist cast, painkillers, and anti-inflammatory drugs.
 His wrist is now permanently damaged.